MatthewDesmondDowse/CSU33012---GitHub-API-Access-and-Visualisation/README.md

 Started in Haskell, but now trying with Python.

+Updated title: Construct a software system to automate the generation of a pie charts showing the total lines of code contribution of all contributors to the GitHub repository “d3/d3”, divided by month over the lifetime of the project

 In its current state, .sh files won't work from command line, Code currently takes a users GitHub token from commandline, Takes the data from GitHub and stores it in MongoDB via Docker, Then code retrieves that information and creates a csv, This csv is then graphed locally at http://localhost:8000/ using d3.
 Still very basic and simple example from tutorial.

+Issues with API access exist in current state as d3 repo is large

 Commands to run in command-line :